Package development

 colrev install <package_name>

-Once installed, packages that implement endpoints can be used in the standard process by registering the package’s endpoint in the settings.json of a project (e.g., by running colrev search –add <package_name>).
+Once installed, packages that extends a base class can be used in the standard process by registering the package in the settings.json of a project (e.g., by running colrev search –add <package_name>).

 Creating a new CoLRev package